mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 ### Other considerations

-#### Extension naming

-Microsoft requires that extensions have unique names and provides a process for claiming one or more names for your extension through the Windows Dev Center.
-It may therefore be prudent to reserve an extension name with Microsoft, even if you’re not intending to support Edge immediately.

-None of the other stores apply name restrictions.

 #### Version numbering

-The Firefox and Chrome stores require that each uploaded version has a separate version number.
+The Firefox, Chrome, and Edge stores require that each uploaded version has a separate version number.
 This means you cannot revert to an earlier version number if you come across issues in a release.

 #### Share content

-Even when you include developing extensions for Safari, there are a number of assets you can potentially share across all of your implementations.
+When you also develop extensions for Safari, there are a number of assets you can potentially share across all of your implementations.
 These include:

 - Images
 - HTML